defold/doc/docs/en/manuals/unity.md

 ### Editors comparison

 The first difference you'll notice between Unity and Defold is the default Editor layout.
-Defold doesn't support undockable tabs, so we're showing a Unity Editor with a slightly modified layout to match Defold's default layout.
+Defold doesn't allow to undock tabs, so we're showing a Unity Editor with a slightly modified layout to match Defold's default layout.
 They're placed side by side for easier visual comparison of the main panes, as you should more easily recognise the Unity tabs.

 ![Editor Comparison](images/unity/defold_unity_editor.png)